Trade Show Attendee Data for SDRs: A Complete Guide

 Step 5: Send a Reminder Wave (3-5 Days Before)

-Follow up with anyone who did not respond.
-Keep it short and reference the approaching event date to create urgency.
+Follow up with anyone who didn't respond.
+Keep it short and reference the approaching event date.
+Something like: "Just checking in before [Event Name] next week.
+Still have a few open slots if you'd like to connect."

 Step 6: Post-Event Follow-Up (Within 48 Hours)

-64% of leads that convert to opportunities were contacted within 24 hours of first interaction.
-Do not wait for the organizer to send you lead scans.
-Use your existing attendee list to follow up immediately with everyone you met and everyone you missed.
+According to TSNN, leads that receive prompt follow-up after a trade show convert at much higher rates than those contacted later.
+Don't wait for the organizer to send lead scans.
+Use your attendee list to follow up immediately, both people you met and people you missed.

-Create your post-event follow-up emails before the event starts.
-Have them drafted and loaded in your email sequence tool so you can trigger them within hours of the event closing, not days.
+Draft your post-event follow-up emails before the event starts.
+Have them loaded in your sequence tool so you can trigger them within hours of the event closing.
+The teams that wait until Monday to "write up their notes" lose to the teams that sent emails on Friday night.

 How Do You Filter Trade Show Attendee Data Against Your ICP?